mavery-cc/BatchLoader/README.md

-# BatchLoader
+# Batch Loader
-Batch script for installing Mavery
+Still don't trust our loader?
+No problem, use our batch script to feel 100% safe!